finbourne/drive-sdk-python-preview/sdk/docs/FoldersApi.md

 # **delete_folder**
 > delete_folder(id)

-[BETA] Delete a specified folder and all subfolders
+[BETA] DeleteFolder: Delete a specified folder and all subfolders

 ### Example